Salt and Nutrient Management Planning

 The SNMP Agencies submitted the Groundwater Monitoring Program Workplan to the Regional Board in December 2020, and the Regional Board approved it in February 2021.
 The Groundwater Monitoring Program Workplan is available below:

 The SNMP Agencies submitted the draft CV-SNMP Development Workplan to the Regional Board in May 2021 and the Regional Board accepted it in October 2021.
-Implementation of the workplan will begin in early 2022.
 The CV-SNMP Development Workplan is available below:

 For more information contact: